webmakaka/javadev.org/website/00-index.md

 <br/>

-### GitHub Blocked my Free Account without any Warnings and Notification
+### GitHub Blocked my Free Account without any Warnings and Notifications

 You may check: github.com/javadev-org is not accessible now.